-The Prime Minister said that it would be "completely wrong" for bank bosses to leave in the wake of scandal to receive "vast payouts".
+The Prime Minister said it would be "completely wrong" for bank bosses to leave in the wake of scandal with "vast payouts".